 - a.
 For a project or portion of a project located within an open drainage basin, the allowable discharge is: - 1. historic discharge, which is the peak rate at which runoff leaves a parcel of land by gravity under existing site conditions, or the legally allowable discharge at the time of permit application; or - 2. amounts determined in previous District permit actions relevant to the project. - b.
-Except in situations as described in Section 3.0 above, off-site discharges and peak stages for the existing and developed conditions shall be computed using the Southwest Florida

-Water Management District's 24-hour, 25-year rainfall maps and the Natural Resources Conservation Service type II Florida Modified 24-hour rainfall distribution with an antecedent moisture condition II.
+Except in situations as described in Section 3.0 above, off-site discharges and peak stages for the existing and developed conditions shall be computed using the Southwest Florida Water Management District's 24-hour, 25-year rainfall maps and the Natural Resources Conservation Service type II Florida Modified 24-hour rainfall distribution with an antecedent moisture condition II.
 See Appendix A for these items.

 - c.
 For a project or portion of a project discharging to a tidal water body, the peak discharge requirements of this section are not required, provided that the rate of discharge does not cause adverse impacts.
 Examples of tidal water bodies are the Gulf of Mexico and the Gulf Intracoastal Waterway, including manmade portions of the Gulf Intracoastal Waterway. - d.
-For a project or portion of a project located within a closed drainage basin, the required retention volume shall be the post-development runoff volume less the predevelopment runoff volume computed using the Southwest Florida Water Management District's 24-hour/100-year rainfall map and the Natural Resources Conservation Service type II Florida Modified 24-hour rainfall distribution with an antecedent moisture condition II.
+For a project or portion of a project located within a closed drainage basin, the required retention volume shall be the post-development runoff volume less the pre-development runoff volume computed using the Southwest Florida Water Management District's 24-hour/100-year rainfall map and the Natural Resources Conservation Service type II Florida Modified 24-hour rainfall distribution with an antecedent moisture condition II.
 The total post development volume leaving the site shall be no more than the total pre-development volume leaving the site for the design 100-year storm.
 The rate of runoff leaving the site shall not cause adverse off-site impacts.
 Maintenance of pre-development off-site low flow may be required in hydrologically sensitive areas. - e.
+Except in situations as described in 3.1.f below, the proposed stormwater management system shall not be required to account for storm events less frequent than the 25-year event for the rate of discharge in an open basin or the 100-year event for the volume of discharge in a closed basin. - f.
+For a project or portion of a project discharging to an open basin with limited downstream conveyance capacity (volume sensitive) or a basin that contains retention storage, then storage modeling or additional retention volume up to the 24-hour/100-year storm shall be provided such that the project stormwater discharge shall not cause adverse onsite or offsite impacts. - g.
 When not in conflict with the objectives of recharge, dewatering, or maintaining ground water levels, projects serviced by a permitted or approved regional surface water management system may discharge stormwater runoff at the rate and volume established by the agency operating the regional stormwater system.
-The permittee must provide written verification from the operating agency stating the acceptable rate and volume of stormwater runoff from the project. - f.
-In no case shall the proposed surface water management system be required to account for storm events less frequent than the 25 year event in an open basin or the 100-year event in a closed basin.
+The permittee must provide written verification from the operating agency stating the acceptable rate and volume of stormwater runoff from the project.

 History Note: SWFWMD ERP Information Manual Part B, Basis of Review, Section 4.2. (subsection c is added).
+Amended.